 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Mary is from Kenya.
+She has 2 children.
 She needs a loan of $250 to increase inventor of fish to sale.

 Mary sells fish at Katito Market.
 Currently, Mary lacks capital to boost sells of her fish business.